jpdewey/myLMSC261/Final Project/Dewey_FinalProjectDocumentation.md

   </nav>
 </header>
 ```
+- I then worked out different bugs by comparing code between the example html files and the html files for each page.
+An example of this would be making sure the border worked across all pages, which I fixed by deleting the class section of the header function in the above code
+-

 #### Hosting
 - During the process of creating my code, I had to figure out how to get the website hosted outside of github (it wasn't already on github, but the only process I am familiar with is github).
 As per Rachael's instructions, I went about figuring out how to host with an ugly html file